linuxliste/OSF/README.md

 To know how to use the JavaConfigurator and the purpose of all parameters, see the TSDZ2 manuals at https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/tree/master/manuals

+There are still a few differences/points of attention about Torque sensor
+* calibrated MUST be enabled because you have to fill Pedal torque ADC offset (no weight) and  Pedal torque ADC max (max weight)
+* Pedal torque ADC step must be correct in order to get a correct value of the human power (see mbrusa instructions).
+OSF TSDZ8 uses this field even when calibrated is enabled (on the opposite to TSDZ2)
+* Pedal torque ADC step adv is not used (even if calibrated is denabled)
+* Pedal torque ADC offset adjustement is not used.
+* TPedal torque ADC range adj is used to increase/decrease sensitivity for low pressure on the pedal.
+Sorry if the name if confusing but it was the only field from 860C that I could reuse for this.
+This parameter does not change the maximum assistance provided for any selected level when pressure on pedal is maximum but it allows to increase (or decrease) the assistance when pressure on pedal is quite low.
+This parameter can vary between -20 and +20.
+When this parameter is set on 0, the assistance is calculated based on the value of the torque sensor.
+The more the parameter is higher than 0 (up to 20) the less assistance you will get for small pressure on the pedal (but so the more you get for highier pressure - still never exceeding the max value defined for the selected level).
+In other words, the ratio assistance per kg pressure is lower for lowest pressure and higher for highest pressure compared to parameter set on 0.
+Reversely, the more the parameter is lower than 0 (up to -20), the more assistance you will get for small pressure on the pedal.
+In other words, the ratio assistance per kg pressure is higher for lowest pressure and lower for highest pressure compare to parameter set on 0.
+* Pedal torque ADC angle adj is not used
+* Pedal torque ADC offset (no weight) is very important.
+In TSDZ2 or in previous versions, the firmware read the torque sensor during the first 3 seconds and considers this value as the reference when no load is applied.
+This was done in order to get an automatic recalibration at each power on.
+This process is not good for TSDZ8 because, for some TSDZ8, the value varies significantly with the position of the pedal.
+So in this version of OSF, there is no autocalibration of the torque sensor with no load at power on.
+Instead, the user has to fill in "Pedal torque ADC offset" the value that will become the reference.
+To find the value to encode, you must let the display show the value of ADC torque sensor (see display manual).
+When no load is applied on the pedal, turn manually the pedal and look at the values of "ADC torque sensor".
+Note the MAXIMUM.
+I expect that value should be between 150 and 190 depending on your motor.
+Then add some margin (e.g 10) to avoid assistance with very low pressure and enter the value in "Pedal torque ADC offset".
+You can adapt the "margin" value to your preference (a higher value will require more pressure on the pedal before getting assistance but will reduce consumption).
+* Pedal torque ADC max (max weight) has to be filled : to find the value, look at field ADC torque sensor when you apply the max pressure on the pedal (about 80 kg = full human weight) while holding the brakes.
+It seems that the value should be around 450 for TSDZ8 which is quite different from TSDZ2.

 Note : there is no need to install all additional softwares mentioned in the manual as you will use only JavaConfigurator.jar.